 That is so easy to forget when you’re bogged down with numerous responsibilities.

 Besides my relationship with Christ, my marriage is the most important relationship I have.
 Yet, I have been consistently putting him on the back burner.

 Yet another “aha” moment.

-This very thing is what he’s been trying to communicate to me.
+This is the very thing he’s been trying to communicate to me.